Wedgwood history, Wedgwood marks, artists and products.

 Josiah Wedgwood V (1899-1968) son of Josiah Wedgwood IV, the Managing Director of the firm from 1930 until 1968 and credited with turning the company's fortunes around.
 He was responsible for the enlightened decision to move production to a modern purpose built factory in a rural setting at Barlaston.
 It was designed by Keith Murray in 1936 and built between 1938 and 1940.
 He was succeeded as managing director by Arthur Bryan who was the first non-member of the Wedgwood family to run the firm.

-The antique Wedgwood Collector is faced with many imitators and unscrupulous
+The antique Wedgwood Collector is faced with many imitators and unscrupulous rival manufacturers.

-Fortunately Josiah Wedgwood was the first potter of note to mark his production with his own name, rather than easily copied potters marks like the crossed sword mark used by meissen or the sevres double L or the chelsea potteries' anchor mark.
+Rather than easily copied potters marks like the crossed sword mark used by meissen or the sevres double L or the chelsea potteries' anchor mark.

 Josiah was also quick to defend his marks and reputation in court during his lifetime and his successors have followed that pattern to the present day.

-While early antique Wedgwood pieces may be unmarked, the presence of the correct mark is both an indication that the piece is genuine and an indicator of its true age.
-Before 1781 very few unmarked pieces can be correctly attributed to Wedgwood.
+While early antique Wedgwood pieces may be unmarked, the presence of the correct mark is both an indication that the piece is genuine and

 Beware of pieces marked 'Wedgwood & Co', an Enoch Wedgwood mark and also wares of the 1790-1801 period by the Knottingley Pottery which are also marked 'Wedgwood & Co'